basyura/redmine_wiki_index_tree_view/README.md

-# redmine wiki index tree view
+# Redmine wiki index tree view

 This is a plugin for Redmine which convert wiki index page to tree view